 It really helps if the child is exposed to things that will motivate them to learn.
 No one enjoys learning if they can’t see an advantage to it.
 Make sure that the benefits of reading and writing are clear and ‘because it will be useful to you in later life’ is not an incentive for a child of any age.

-I contacted Sue Aitken from Blackhen Education to ask her opinion on the best age to start introducing reading and writing.
+I contacted Sue Aitken fromto ask her opinion on the best age to start introducing reading and writing.
 Blackhen Education offers an excellent range of on-line courses designed to help English speaking children/students who are schooled in a second language, to maintain and develop their English skills.
 Sue says:

 Having now taught children here in France for 2 years, I would say that it is important that they can already read & write in their adopted language, otherwise it will confuse them.
 I think a lot of parents are too keen to start them at an early age & worry that they will not be able to read & write in English.

 I still believe that even if a child/student is going to live in France on a permanent basis, they should be able to have choices.
 I feel quite strongly about giving children the option to learn/maintain their English & also their cultural identity.